Health Interventions in Fragile and Conflict-Affected Settings - PgCert

 You can read more about the teaching staff on this course at the bottom of this page.
 Please note that teaching staff is subject to change.

-- Health Systems in Fragile Setting (15 credits)
+- Health Systems in Fragile Setting (online) (15 credits)

 - Psychosocial Interventions for Displaced Populations (15 credits)

-- Independent Study (focusing on a topic relevant to health in fragile and conflict-affected states).
+- Independent Study (focusing on a topic relevant to health in fragile and conflict-affected settings).

 - plus one more 15-credit module from the list of modules available at IGHD, which are subject to student demand.